What Are Allowable Religious Requirements for Hiring?

 Recruitment isn’t just a matter of finding and hiring the right person.
 There are scores of regulations that must be adhered to or you risk stiff fines or penalties.
-Strategic HR, inc. specializes in helping companies find, hire and retain a talented workforce while keeping an organization compliant.
+Strategic HR specializes in helping companies recruit and retain a talented workforce while keeping an organization compliant.
 Visit our Recruitment page to learn how we can help you hire safely.